nleonc14/kanboard/README.md

-# Kanboardfire
+# Kanboard

-Kanboardfire is project management software that focuses on the Kanban methodology.
+Kanboard is project management software that focuses on the Kanban methodology.